sguzunov/docs/docs/glue42-concepts/06_windows/02_workspaces/01_overview/workspaces-overview.md

 The [`@glue42/workspaces-ui-react`](https://www.npmjs.com/package/@glue42/workspaces-ui-react) library provides all functionalities necessary for building a Workspaces App as a single React component - `<Workspaces />`.
 The `<Workspaces />` component provides extensibility points for passing custom components to it and can also be wrapped in other components (see [Workspaces Component](#extending_workspaces-workspaces_component)).
 The library enables you to use custom system popups, create your own popups from HTML elements (see [Custom Popups](#extending_workspaces-custom_popups)) and compose the content of a Workspace (see [Composing Workspace Content](#extending_workspaces-composing_workspace_content)).
 The [`@glue42/workspaces-ui-react`](https://www.npmjs.com/package/@glue42/workspaces-ui-react) library also provides mechanisms ensuring the correct usage of the [Workspaces API](../../../../reference/glue/latest/workspaces/index.html) in a Workspaces App (see [Using Glue42 APIs in the Frame](#extending_workspaces-using_glue42_apis_in_the_frame)).

 Hot module reloading is supported, but keep in mind that each refresh closes all apps and Workspaces in the Frame.

+*To open a console window for the Workspaces App when testing or debugging, press `SHIFT + F12`.*

 *Note that the `@glue42/workspaces-ui-react` library doesn't include a built Workspaces App.
 A Workspaces App is provided in [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 You can also use and customize the [Workspaces App template](https://github.com/Glue42/templates/tree/master/workspaces-react).*